Woman holding her pregnant belly

-What is Nesting During Pregnancy?
+What Is Nesting in Pregnancy?

 Written by: Laura Hunter, LPN & Jennifer Walker, RN, BSN